 “No one is to approach anyone of his own flesh to uncover his nakedness.
 I am יהוה.”
 (Leviticus 18:6)

-Although Lot and his daughters are not punished per say at that moment, it is, however, quite telling that their offspring went on to become enemies of the Israelites.
-Meaning there were excluded from the Kingdom of Elohim, but praise the Father that He always provides a way for those willing to enter into the Kingdom, for example Ruth was a Moabite until see made that citizenship change.
+Although Lot and his daughters are not punished at that moment, it is, however, quite telling that their offspring went on to become enemies of the Israelites.
+Meaning there were excluded from the Kingdom of Elohim, but praise the Father that He always provides a way for those willing to enter into the Kingdom, for example, Ruth was a Moabite until she made that citizenship change.

 “You do not commit adultery.”
 (Exodus 20:14)

 Probably the most clear-cut proof that the Torah was indeed in existence before the Sinai event.
-With this, I believe here to be a good stopping point, although there are more examples preceding Genesis 26:5 (perhaps I will do a part 2), but If you are truly anxious to discover more you could also begin researching on your own.
-Which is the ideal state of mind, think about any skill or subject, to become an expertise in it, one most dedicate much time to the craft or topic.
-I have found a mixture of learning from others an independent inquiry to be highly effective.
+With this, I believe here to be a good stopping point, although more examples are preceding Genesis 26:5 (perhaps I will do a part 2), but If you are truly anxious to discover more you could also begin researching on your own.
+Which is the ideal state of mind, think about any skill or subject, to become an expert in it, one must dedicate much time to the craft or topic.
+I have found a mixture of learning from others and independent inquiry to be highly effective.
 I pray that the Ruach Hakodesh leads you into all truth, that you continue to test all things, and may abba YHWH keep you safe in these trying times.
 Shalom.

 I wrote a novel for those who guard the commands of Elohim and have the testimony of Yeshua.
 If you have ever searched for such a fictional novel or book, you may have noticed that there is scant material when compared to other religious fantasy works.
 I truly feel that YHWH was supplying me the story to tell, and did my best to convey that in written form.
 If you are interested in checking it out you can pick up a copy here!